-It is well established that turbulence, which is ubiquitously observed in all phases of the gas is one of the primary regulator of the ISM structure and dynamics of local disk galaxies and hence, is responsible for setting the self-similar behavior of many of the physical quantities that are used to describe it (e.g., Elmegreen \& Scalo 2004).
-In the warm ($T\approx 10^{4}$ K) neutral medium (WNM), turbulence is transonic or possibly subsonic, while in the cold ($T\approx 100$K) neutral medium (CNM), it is mildly supersonic.
+It is well established that turbulence, which is ubiquitously observed in all phases of the gas, is one of the primary regulators of the ISM structure and dynamics of local disk galaxies.
+It is therefore responsible for setting the self-similar behavior of many of the physical quantities that are used to describe it (e.g., Elmegreen \& Scalo 2004).
+In the warm ($T\approx 10^{4}$ K) neutral medium (WNM), turbulence is transonic or possibly subsonic, while in the cold ($T\approx 100$K) neutral medium (CNM), it is supersonic.
 Turbulent motions in the WNM and CNM phases can be sustained by a variety of instabilities and energy and momentum injection mechanisms, both internal and external to the galaxy.
-The spatial scales associated with the fastest growing modes of these instabilities and those associated with direct energy and momentum injection mechanisms can break the self-similarity of the gas.
+The spatial scales associated with the fastest-growing modes of these instabilities and those associated with direct energy and momentum injection mechanisms can break the self-similarity of the gas.
 Some of these scales could be detected as characteristic scales in the ISM (Dib et al. 2009; Eden et al. 2020; Dib et al. 2020).
-Internal processes include stellar feedback from massive stars i.e., ionizing radiation, radiation pressure, stellar winds and supernova explosions which impart significant amounts of energy and momentum to the ISM on intermediate scales i.e., $\approx 50-1000$ pc (e.g., Heiles 1979, Ehlerova \& Palous 1996; de Avillez \& Breitschwerdt 2005; Dib et al. 2006; Hodge \& Deshpande 2006; Shetty \& Ostriker 2008; Dib et al. 2011,2013; Gent et al. 2013; Agertz et al. 2013; Hony et al. 2015; Suad et al. 2019; Chamandy \& Shukurov 2020; Pokhrel et al. 2020, Bacchini et al. 2020).
-Large scale gravitational instabilities due to the combined action of gas and stars (Jog \& Solomon 1984; Elmegreen 2011; Shadmehri \& Khajenabi 2012; Dib et al. 2017; Marchuk 2018; Marchuk \& Sotnikova 2018) can also drive turbulence in galactic disks.
-Other internal mechanisms to the galaxy that can perturb the self similar nature of the gas and shape its spatial structure include stellar spiral density waves (e.g., Lin \& Shu 1966; Guibert 1974; Adler \& Westpfahl 1996; Tosaki et al. 2007; Khoperskov \& Bertin 2015; Wang et al. 2015), the Parker instability (e.g., Parker 1967; Franco et al. 2002; Hanasz \& Lesch 2003; Rodrigues et al. 2016; Mouschovias et al. 2009; Heintz et al. 2020) and the impact of high velocity clouds on the galactic disk (e.g., Santill\'{a}n et al. 1999; Boomsma et al. 2008; Heitsch \& Putman 2009; Park et al. 2016).
-There are also external mechanisms that can impart energy and momentum to the gas on galactic scales.
-These include ram pressure stripping (e.g., Clemens et al. 2000; Marcolini et al. 2003; Vollmer et al. 2004; Freeland et al. 2010; Steyrleithner et al. 2020), and tidal stripping in interacting systems, (e.g., Combes et al. 1988; Marziani et al. 2003; Mayer et al. 2006; Holwerda et al. 2013; Lipnicki et al. 2018; Fattahi et al. 2018).
-In galaxy mergers, galactic disks can experience strong compressions due to tides and these compressions can significantly affect the structure and dynamical properties of the gas in the interacting galactic disks (e.g., Renaud et al. 2009).
+Internal processes include stellar feedback from massive stars, that is, ionizing radiation, radiation pressure, stellar winds, and supernova explosions, which impart significant amounts of energy and momentum to the ISM on intermediate scales, that is, $\approx 50-1000$ pc (e.g., Heiles 1979, Ehlerova \& Palous 1996; de Avillez \& Breitschwerdt 2005; Dib et al. 2006; Hodge \& Deshpande 2006; Shetty \& Ostriker 2008; Dib et al. 2011,2013; Gent et al. 2013; Agertz et al. 2013; Hony et al. 2015; Suad et al. 2019; Chamandy \& Shukurov 2020; Pokhrel et al. 2020, Bacchini et al. 2020).
+Large-scale gravitational instabilities due to the combined action of gas and stars (Jog \& Solomon 1984; Elmegreen 2011; Shadmehri \& Khajenabi 2012; Dib et al. 2017; Marchuk 2018; Marchuk \& Sotnikova 2018) can also drive turbulence in galactic disks.
+Other internal mechanisms of the galaxy that can perturb the self-similar nature of the gas and shape its spatial structure include stellar spiral density waves (e.g., Lin \& Shu 1966; Guibert 1974; Adler \& Westpfahl 1996; Tosaki et al. 2007; Khoperskov \& Bertin 2015; Wang et al. 2015), the Parker instability (e.g., Parker 1967; Franco et al. 2002; Hanasz \& Lesch 2003; Rodrigues et al. 2016; Mouschovias et al. 2009; Heintz et al. 2020), and the impact of high-velocity clouds on the galactic disk (e.g., Santill\'{a}n et al. 1999; Boomsma et al. 2008; Heitsch \& Putman 2009; Park et al. 2016).
+External mechanisms can also impart energy and momentum to the gas on galactic scales.
+They include ram pressure stripping (e.g., Clemens et al. 2000; Marcolini et al. 2003; Vollmer et al. 2004; Freeland et al. 2010; Steyrleithner et al. 2020) and tidal stripping in interacting systems (e.g., Combes et al. 1988; Marziani et al. 2003; Mayer et al. 2006; Holwerda et al. 2013; Lipnicki et al. 2018; Fattahi et al. 2018).
+In galaxy mergers, galactic disks can experience strong compressions due to tides, and these compressions can significantly affect the structure and dynamical properties of the gas in the interacting galactic disks (e.g., Renaud et al. 2009).